inft3063-assignment-1-wed-atb/INFT2063_Assignment_1-v02/specification.md

 4. After processing a transaction present an option to provide a receipt.
 If the customer says yes print a receipt to the screen including the names and cost of all items bought, the total, the cash tendered, and the change.
-5. Modify the makefile to include creation of a jar file
+5. Modify the Makefile to include creation of a jar file
 6. Add a nice welcome message once the program is started.
 7. Add eloquent error handling in the case of unexpected input from the user
 8. Create a branch for an experimental version of the software in another language